, Published 24 Oct 2018

 Property Inspection Checklist

-A property inspection list is a tool that serves as a guide for landlords to inspect the places or things they need to check.
+A property inspection checklist is a tool that serves as a guide for landlords to inspect the places or things they need to check.
 Property inspections are often done either before, during, or after tenancy to ensure that properties are maintained in tip top condition.
 Failure to perform regular property inspections can likely cause accidents, costly repairs for property damages and getting sued by tenants.

 House Inspection Checklist